PietroSassone/youtube-downloader-desktop-app/README.md

 # Youtube Media Downloader Desktop App
 A lightweight desktop app written in Python to download videos & mp3 files from Youtube.
-Created with Python 3.11.0. on Windows.
+Created with Python 3.11.0.
+On Windows.

 **1. Features**